Skip Navigation

 Storrs Spring Admission Program

-In order to assist some of our most outstanding in-state applicants that we could not accept immediately to the Storrs main campus, we have developed the Storrs Spring Admission Program.
+In order to assist some of our most outstanding applicants that we could not accept immediately to the Storrs main campus, we have developed the Storrs Spring Admission Program.
 This unique opportunity allows students to begin a UConn career at regional campus for the fall semester, then seamlessly transition to the Storrs main campus in January to begin the spring semester.

 Students accepted to the Storrs Spring Admission Program are chosen at the time of application review; there is no additional application required.
 Typically students who begin their UConn career at a regional campus must spend their first 54 credits at the regional campus before transitioning to Storrs.